Table of contents

 The Air Jordan 8 was originally released in 1993 with the "Bugs Bunny" colorway kicking things off.
 It was re-released for the first time in 2003 during a short-lived coinciding with the end of Michael Jordan's professional basketball career, for real this time.
 Four years later, the Air Jordan 8 would return for its second retro run, which then spilled into 2008 with the infamous HOH NYC exclusive "Ray Allen" and "Quentin Richardson" releases.
 It would take five more years for the AJ 8 to get another retro run, which sporadically ran through 2019.
 With 2023 marking the 30th Anniversary of the Air Jordan 8, we expect to see a this model back in both new and old colorways.

 As is commonplace with Air Jordans, original colorways are usually the most popular and coveted.
 This remains true with all three Air Jordan 8s.
+A lot of Jordan 8's released since the OGs released.
+Fortunately, we have put together the top 10 Jordan 8's of all time to help you narrow down the best AJ 8's of all time.
 In more recent years, pe's and exclusives have been the most popular Air Jordan 8 colorways over GRs.
 Pairs like the "Ray Allen" and "Q-Rich" HOH PE's, Oregon Ducks "Home" and "Away" pairs, and Drake's "White" and "Black" OVO's.
 Other pairs that get honorable mentions are: “Chrome,” “Sequoia,” “Doernbecher,” and the women's exclusive "Valentine's Day" edition.

 The Air Jordan 8 is on again, off again, when it comes to its visibility in the streets.
 Pairs can be few and far between, but you will see the occasional pair on-foot from time to time.
 While Air Jordan 8 Retro releases have been slow and sporadic over the past few years, we expect to see a few pop up going into 2023, which marks the 30th Anniversary of the model.
 With that being said, we might see an increase of AJ 8s in the wild.
 If you want to stay on top of the releases, give us a follow on Twitter and download the Sole Retriever mobile app.